Kaleido-subs/FSN-Heavens-Feel/03/hf3-petzku-qc.md

 no comma, maybe reword too
 `It forms connections to infinite parallel worlds and channels mana from them.`

-> 01:22:26: {\q2}All I have to do to counter you is release \Nan equal amount of mana in response.

-this is better than previously, but still bad imo original suggestion: `All I have to do is to match your output`, current is probably better though

 > 01:24:53: Every day, the pain, the pain, the pain, the pain...